An Explanation of a Hard Disk

 The external case size of the hard drive differs depending upon the type of computer it is designed to be contained in.
 A 3.5″ hard drive is normally stored within a desktop computer and a 2.5″ hard drive is normally located within a laptop computer.

-It is possible to find drives that spin at upto 15,000 RPM (revolutions per minute), however most hard drives rotate and either 5,400 RPM or 7,200 RPM.
+It is possible to find hard disks that spin at upto 15,000 RPM (revolutions per minute), however most hard drives rotate and either 5,400 RPM or 7,200 RPM.

-They can also have a shorter lifespan than 5,400 RPM hard drives.
+They can also have a shorter lifespan than 5,400 RPM hard disks.
 These types of hard drive are best suited to being used as primary drives that contain the operating system.

 Internal hard drives are located within a drive bay and are connected to the motherboard via a data cable.
 That data cable is normally a SATA (abbreviation of serial AT Attachment) type, however, older and slower type cables consist of ATA (AT Attachment) and SCSI (Small Computer System Interface).